gorda/istio.io/content/en/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 In summary, egress proxies can fulfill the first, second, third and fifth requirements, but can't satisfy the fourth and the six requirements because they are not transparent and not Kubernetes-aware.

-## Advantages of Istio egress traffic control
+## Advantages of Istio egress traffic control{#advantages-of-Istio-egress-traffic-control}

 Istio egress traffic control is **DNS-aware**: you can define policies based on URLs or on wildcard domains like `*.ibm.com`.
 In this sense, it is better than Kubernetes network policies which are not DNS-aware.